Nanolx/NanoDroid/README.md

 #### Alter the list of pseudo-debloated applications

+**This feature is only available when installing as Magisk Module!**

 You can add or remove applications from the list by modifying the file

 `.nanomod-overlay`